Oberlin College: 19th century – post founding

 Asa Mahan (1799–1889) accepted the position of first president of the Oberlin Collegiate Institute in 1835, simultaneously serving as the chair of intellectual and moral philosophy and professor of theology.
 Mahan's strong advocacy of immediatism—the immediate and complete freeing of all slaves—greatly influenced the philosophy of the college.
 The same year, two years after its founding, the school began admitting African Americans.
 The college experienced financial distress, and Rev. John Keep and William Dawes were sent to England to raise funds in 1839–40.
 A nondenominational seminary, Oberlin's Graduate School of Theology (first called the undergraduate Theological Department), was established alongside the college in 1833.
 In 1965, the board of trustees voted to discontinue graduate instruction in theology at Oberlin, and in September 1966, six faculty members and 22 students merged with the Divinity School of Vanderbilt University.
 Oberlin's role as an educator of African-American students prior to the Civil War and thereafter was significant.
 In 1844, Oberlin Collegiate Institute graduated its first black student, George Boyer Vashon, who later became one of the founding professors of Howard University and the first black lawyer admitted to the Bar in New York State.

 The college's treatment of African Americans was inconsistent.
 Although intensely anti-slavery, and admitting black students from 1835, the school began segregating its black students by the 1880s with the fading of evangelical idealism.
 Nonetheless, Oberlin graduates accounted for a significant percentage of African-American college graduates by the end of the 19th century.
-One such black alumnus was William Howard Day who would go on to found Cleveland's first black newspaper, The Aliened American.
+One such black alumnus was William Howard Day, who would go on to found Cleveland's first black newspaper, The Aliened American.
 The college was listed as a National Historic Landmark on December 21, 1965, for its significance in admitting African Americans and women.

-Oberlin is the oldest coeducational college in the United States, having admitted four women in 1837.
+Oberlin is the oldest coeducational college in the United States, having admitted four women in 1837 to its two-year "women's program".
 These four women, who were the first to enter as full students, were Mary Kellogg (Fairchild), Mary Caroline Rudd, Mary Hosford, and Elizabeth Prall.
 All but Kellogg graduated.
-Mary Jane Patterson graduated in 1862, the first black woman to earn a B.A. degree.
+Mary Jane Patterson graduated with honors in 1862, the first black woman to earn a B.A. degree.
 Soon, women were fully integrated into the college, and comprised from a third to half of the student body.
 The religious founders, especially evangelical theologian Charles Grandison Finney, saw women as morally superior to men.
 Oberlin ceased operating for seven months in 1839 and 1840 due to lack of funds, making it the second-oldest continuously operating coeducational liberal arts college in the United States.